DavidBarth/PhotoSharingApplication/README.md

 - using JQuery to build progressbar

-- publishing to Azure 	- code first migration of DB
+- publishing to Azure 	- code first migration of DB - web app services